 The Early Years: Education & Heartbreak

 Finding his country enslaved and pandering to outside powers, Kościuszko retired to the Polish countryside where a job was arranged for him teaching the children of one of the richest men in Poland, Lord Sosnowski, a friend of his father’s.
-The penniless Kościuszko soon fell in love with one of his pupils, Ludwika Sosnowska, whose hand in marriage had already been promised to Prince Lubomirski.
-Her father condemned the relationship and accounts vary as to whether Tadeusz and Ludwika attempted to elope, he kidnapped her, or they were separated before he had the opportunity to liberate her from the marital arrangement made on her behalf.
+The penniless Kościuszko soon fell in love with one of his pupils, Ludwika Sosnowska, whose petite hand had already been promised in marriage to Prince Lubomirski.
+With the Prince onboard, Ludwika's father condemned her relationship with the pauper Kościuszko and accounts vary as to whether Tadeusz and Ludwika attempted to elope, Tadeusz kidnapped her, or they were separated before he had the opportunity to liberate her from the marital arrangement made on her behalf.
 Having lost the woman that was to be the only love of his life, however, Kościuszko was either forced or felt compelled to flee the country.